peterdri/ece-communications-labs/_ece450/lab1/impulse-lpf-shaping.md

 - Once you have the delay parameter set, you can disable the blocks you used to capture that value.

-- Record the BER rate at noise powers of 0.1, 0.5 and 1.
+- Record the BER rate at several noise powers by setting the noise standard deviation to each of 0.1, 0.5 and 1.

 - Offset the delay by a single sample.
 Check the BER with no added noise.